 Today is “yuan xiao” (元宵) which is the 15th and last day of Chinese New Year.
 Happy 元宵!
-It is a tradition to eat tang yuan (glutinous rice balls/汤圆) which literally means “round dumplings in sweet soup” on this day.
+It is a tradition to eat tang yuan or glutinous rice balls (汤圆) which literally means “round dumplings in sweet soup” on this day.
 Other than yuan xiao, tang yuen is also eaten during auspicious family celebrations and Winter solstice aka “dong zhi” (冬至), which usually falls on the 21st or 22nd of December.
 The round and sticky dumpling balls symbolise family closeness and togetherness.
-I enjoy making tang yuan from scratch, as I like playing with the dough.
+This is a making tang yuan from scratch, as I like playing with the dough.
 I also think the mini, multi-coloured balls are really cute to look at.
 Making your own tang yuan is really fun especially if you can gather your family to help shape the balls together.

-Gradually add water (you don’t have to use all of it) and knead the dough until soft, smooth, easily kneadable (pictured above) yet not sticky to the fingers (too wet), nor crumbling (too dry).
+Gradually add water and knead the dough until soft, smooth, easily kneadable (pictured) yet not sticky to the fingers (too wet), nor crumbling (too dry).
 The amount of flour & water is very forgiving and adaptable – If the dough is too dry, add a bit more water.
 If the dough is too wet, add a bit more flour.

 Divide the dough depending on the number of different colours you intend to make (I divided mine to four equal portions).
 Add food colouring, one drop at a time, to each portion and knead until the colour is well distributed.
 Note: I am using red dye for pink, pandan paste for green and I mix red + yellow food colourings for orange.

 Shape the dough to even-sized balls.
 Tip: Anytime the dough feels dry, dip your fingers in water before shaping them.